From Santa Fe to Las Cruces, New Mexico debt relief programs save millions of consumers from bankruptcy.

 Yes, you can be current on your accounts and still qualify.

 If you have a real financial hardship and cannot stay current, these circumstances are sufficient to qualify.

 Your credit score will go down over the first year of the program because you’ll have to fall behind on monthly payments.

 Our programs are the solution to avoiding bankruptcy, so no, this is not a bankruptcy or anything like it.
 We don’t recommend or promote bankruptcy unless you have no other options.

-Bankruptcy shows up on your credit report as “bankruptcy”.
-Having bankruptcy on your credit report is what brings all of the negative side effects.
-When you use a debt relief plan, it will not show up that you filed for bankruptcy on your credit report.
+Bankruptcy shows up on your credit report as “bankruptcy.”
+Having a bankruptcy on your credit report is what brings all of the adverse side effects.

 Can I rebuild my credit?

 Credit can always be rebuilt.
 However, it is most difficult to rebuild credit with a bankruptcy on it.
 In the United States, more and more consumers are turning to bankruptcy (post-COVID-19 days).
 Consequently, the average credit score will go down in the United States as 2021 approaches.
 If you read this message, do not file bankruptcy until you check if you qualify for a settlement or validation program.
 You can rebuild your credit score much easier after a settlement plan versus bankruptcy.